 When falling leaves start to hit the ground in the Northeast and Midwest, snowbirds across those regions start to get itchy.
 Winter is coming, and their thoughts turn to winter homes.
 Harry, one of our members suggested that we prepare a “Leaving for the Winter Checklist” to help these lucky folks in their preparations.
 Here you go:

 – Mail.
 There are several ways to handle this important function, none of them perfect.
 The P.O. will hold your mail for a month.
 If you will be gone longer than that, you need to find a different solution.
 You can put in a forwarding address and your mail will be sent to your winter address (our experience has not always been perfect, with important mail being returned to sender, addressee unknown).
 USPS also has a premium forwarding service where they will forward your mail via Priority Mail at a reasonable cost.
 See USPS for your options.
 If you don’t trust the Post Office the most reliable solution is to pay someone to get your mail at your house or PO Box, stuff everything but the junk mail into a Priority Mail box, and mail it to you once a week or so.
 Changing to your new address or using eBills are good ideas.

 – Phone, cable, utilities.
 Turning off your utilities isn’t as easy as you think.
-If you have the “triple play” Comcast has a pretty good program that allows you to drop cable and internet but keep some basic phone service for a small monthly fee.
+If you have the “triple play” Comcast has a pretty good “seasonal” program that allows you to drop cable and internet but keep some basic phone service for a small monthly fee.
 If you do cancel your cable, it is best to drop off your converter at a cable location so you don’t get charged for not returning the unit.
 Change the setting on your phone to forward to your cell phone.
 Check carefully with your provider about reinstatement fees and cancellation policies.
-Consider downgrading your service if the re-install fees are not too high.
+Consider downgrading or stopping your service if the re-install fees are not too high.
+Stop your garbage service.

 – Heat.
 Most people in cold climates turn down the thermostats to save fuel.
 The temperature you set needs to be chosen carefully.
 If you go too low you could risk frozen pipes and extensive damage to your home.
 As an example, let’s say you set your thermostat to 55 degrees, and then an ice storm creates a power outage.
 The starting temp is so low that you risk a flood with an outage of just a few hours (some experts recommend 58 degrees, but the best temperature for you might be different).
 Some people use a red light attached to a thermometer device, which can alert neighbors to cool inside temperatures (unless your watchers are also away).
 Home monitoring systems of all types can give you or a monitoring service alerts about conditions within your home (search online for monitoring systems).

 – Water.
 Turn off the water at the point at the main valve where it enters your home.
 Some folks drain their pipes to avoid worrying about it.
 But use a professional, because it is not as easy as it sounds.
 Turn off the water to your washing machine and any outside fixtures, including your irrigation system (which should be drained).
 A water leak inside your house is the most serious problem you face, after fire.

 – Chimney.
 Close the flue on your wood-burning or gas fireplace.
 If you don’t have a wire screen over the top of your chimney, get one.
 It is expensive and a hassle to get rid of the critters who think your unused chimney makes a great winter condo.